tudor1805/google-app-engine/README.md

   - Handling HTTP requests in App Engine
   - Interacting with the Datastore, for holding persistent data
   - Using the Memcache to store frequently accessed images
-  - Creating an Appengine Cron task, that will display memcache statistics
+  - Creating an App Engine Cron task, that will display memcache statistics

 ### Documentation
 The official [App Engine Documentation] is probably the best place to start